d0rianb/blogd/articles/LLM.md

 The classic encoding algorithm is **bytes-pair** encoding.
 The output of the encoding block is a "embedded vector", which is a dense and continious representation of each word.

 ### Attention
-They are using a concept calaled **self-attention** to find relationship between different tokens.
+They are using a concept called **self-attention** to find relationship between different tokens.
 The attention mechanism allows the network to focus on certain sequences of the input.

 It uses 3 ponderation matrices to ponderate the inputs : **Q**uery, **K**ey & **V**alue.
 The **Q**uery matrix represents the importance of each word , the **K**ey matrix represents the influence of each word on the others and the output of the attention mechanism is obtained by calculating **V = f(Q * K)**.